lorenzo-ap/ainterest-fe/README.md

-# Image Generator FE Documentation

 ## Overview

-**`ainterest-fe`** is a front-end application designed to generate images, likely leveraging an AI-based API.
+This repository is a front-end application designed to generate images, likely leveraging an AI-based API.
 This project, created by [**lorenzo-ap**](https://github.com/lorenzo-ap), provides a user interface to input prompts and display generated images.

 ## Features